robbiedigital/frontend-skills-test/README.md

 Rules of the test:
 - Use a Frontend Framework of your choice: (Angular, Vue, React, Ember...)
+- For your convenience we have a base install of Angular, Vue, React, Ember pre installed in this repo.
+- We run on node >14

 ### Application Requirements
 - Create a text input for entering names.